Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 ![Request Service Automation](/_books/servicemanager-config/images/workflow-request-service.png)

-### Available tasks
+#### Available tasks
 * **Add Related Services**<br>A business service can be underpinned by technical services, or an issue with a technical service may impact the services that depend on it.
-This task looks at the service under which the request was raised and then links all of the related services based on a particular type of relationship between the services.
+This task looks at the service under which the request was raised and then links all of the [related services](/service-portfolio/services/service-details#services) based on a selected type of relationship between the services.
-    * Service A and Service B have not dependancy.
+    * The Related Service and Request Service depend on each other.
-    * Service A depends on Service B.
+    * The Request Service depends on the Related Service.
-    * Service B depends on Service A.
+    * The Related Service depends on the Request Service.
-    * Service A and Service B have a two way dependancy.
 * **Add Linked Service**<br>This task allows for a single service to be added to the list of associated services to the request.
 Rather than associating all services based on relationship type, this allows for a single service to be linked.
+    * *Linked Service Option*.
+This is a mandatory option that requires the ID of the service that needs to be linked.
+When set to Manual, a list of services is provided.
+When set to Variable, the variable needs to match the [ID of the service](/servicemanager-external-db/tables/h-itsm-services).
 * **Update Service Status**<br>This task allows for the [Service Status](/servicemanager-user-guide/service-portfolio/services/service-availability) to be updated on all of the linked services to help determine the availability of those services.

 ## Suspend